-On my first solo trip overseas, I went from Thanksgiving in Mississippi to Costa Rica and it's Gallo Pinto to Mexico and it's tortillas and beans from morning until evening.
-All this food was tasty, but I yearned for a plain old boring sandwich like I was used to.
+The Catalan Bocadillo somehow reminds me of my first solo trip overseas, where I went from Thanksgiving in Mississippi to Costa Rica and it's Gallo Pinto to Mexico and it's tortillas and beans from morning until evening.So much beans and rice meant I was craving a plain old boring sandwich like I was used to.

 In fact, I could probably immerse myself fully into sandwiches for a month and still not be done with the many variations of bread and fillings that can be found around this globe.
-The first stop is Spain and like the rest of Europe, they have a love of bread and the Bocadillo sandwich is like a national dish that can be bought for a quick snack and it seems every region likes to serve it differently, but this Catalan Bocadillo below is the most easily found recipe.
+The first stop is Spain,and like the rest of Europe, they have a love of bread and the Bocadillo sandwich is like a national dish that can be bought for a quick snack and it seems every region likes to serve it differently, but this Catalan Bocadillo sandwich below is the most easily found recipe.

 1 tomato, wedged